 (Level AA) 2.5.7 Dragging movements

-Functionalities like adjusting sliders and drag and drop actions involving dragging movements using a pointer like a cursor, finger, or touch screen may be challenging for people with motor disabilities.
+Functionalities like adjusting sliders and drag-and-drop actions involving dragging movements using a pointer like a cursor, finger, or touch screen may be challenging for people with motor disabilities.
 This level AA success criterion requires that any drag and drop movement necessary for operations be achievable using a single pointer.
-There should preferably not be any dragging involve unless it is an essential part of the function.
+There should preferably not be any dragging involved unless it is an essential part of the function.